 Welcome to the web site of Bob Ehrlich aka “Dr. Tachyon.”

-Since 1999 I have sought to find evidence for the reality of faster-than-light particles or tachyons, having published 16 refereed articles on the subject.
-Contrary to the belief held by most physicists, a considerable amount of evidence has, in fact, been amassed prior to the KATRIN experiment that one of the neutrinos is a tachyon.
-A book in progress “Hunting the Tachyon,” (my 23rd) presents the evidence for the general reader.
+Since 1999 I have sought to find evidence for the reality of faster-than-light particles or tachyons, having published 20 refereed articles on the subject.
+Contrary to the belief held by most physicists, a considerable amount of evidence has, in fact, been amassed that one of the neutrinos is a tachyon.
+A book published in May 2022 “Hunting the Tachyon, and Finding Three Unicorns and a Herd of Elephants” (my 23rd) presents the evidence for the general reader.
 In my spare time I am hopelessly addicted to the game of go.
 Reload this page and you’ll see a game evolve before your eyes between two expert players.
 They stop playing when white concludes his situation is hopeless.
 You can find out more about this ancient game (probably played throughout the galaxy) here.